semlak/fcc_voting_app_flux/README.md

 git clone https://github.com/semlak/fcc_voting_app_flux
 cd fcc_voting_app_flux
 npm install
-# that installs required modules and through the postinstall scripts also builds the app.
+# that installs the required modules and also builds the app.
+It also builds the application (through the postInstall script).
-# Now, to run, make sure you have an instance of mongodb running, then start the application server
+# to run, make sure you have an instance of mongodb running, then start the application server
 npm start

 ```